spencerlepine/printify-sdk-js/docs/API.md

-# Printify SDK Documentation
+# Printify SDK Documentation (Node.js)

 ## Introduction

 The Printify SDK for Node.js.
-A basic JavaScript wrapper for the Printify REST API (v1).
+A basic TypeScript wrapper for the Printify REST API (v1).
 Guidelines and source endpoints can be found here:
 [developers.printify.com](https://developers.printify.com/).

 ## Usage